GSA/digitalgov.gov/content/events/2019/10/2019-10-17-socialgov-fall-meeting-podcasting.md

 ---

-_This meeting is the Fall meeting for [SocialGov](https://digital.gov/communities/social-media/), the federal government’s social media community of practice.
+_This meeting is the fall meeting for [SocialGov](https://digital.gov/communities/social-media/), the federal government’s social media community of practice.
 SocialGov has over 1,200 members from 90+ departments and agencies across the federal government._

 Our team will send a reminder email prior to the event that includes your link to join the video.